Towards Formal XAI: Formally Approximate Minimal Explanations of Neural Networks: Evaluation

 In selecting the classification instances to be explained for these networks, we targeted input points where the network was not confident --- i.e., where the winning label did not win by a large margin.
 The motivation for this choice is that explanations are most useful and relevant in cases where the network's decision is unclear, which is reflected in lower confidence scores.
 Additionally, explanations of instances with lower confidence tend to be larger, facilitating the process of extensive experimentation.
 We thus selected the 100 inputs from the MNIST and the Fashion-MNIST datasets where the networks demonstrated the lowest confidence scores --- i.e., where the difference between the winning output score and the runner-up class score was minimal.

-\mysubsection{Experiments.} Our first goal is to compare our approach to that of Ignatiev et al.~\cite{ignatiev2019abduction}, which is the current state of the art in verification-based explainability of DNNs.
+\mysubsection{Experiments.} Our first goal was to compare our approach to that of Ignatiev et al.~\cite{ignatiev2019abduction}, which is the current state of the art in verification-based explainability of DNNs.
+Other approaches consider other ML types, such as descision trees~\cite{izza2020explaining, ignatiev2018sat}, or focus on alternative definitions for abductive explanations~\cite{wu2022verix, la2021guaranteed} and are thus not comparable.
 Because the implementation used in~\cite{ignatiev2019abduction} is unavailable, we implemented their approach, using Marabou as the underlying verifier for a fair comparison.
 In addition, we used the same heuristic model, LIME, for sorting the input features' relevance.
 Fig.~\ref{fig:final_basic_results} depicts a comparison of the two approaches, over the MNIST benchmarks.
-The Fashion-MNIST results were similar, but since the Fashion-MNIST network had lower accuracy it tended to produce larger explanations with lower run-times, resulting in less meaningful evaluations (these results are attached in Fig.~\ref{fig:final_basic_results_appendix_fashion} of the appendix due to space limitations).
+The Fashion-MNIST results were similar, but since the Fashion-MNIST network had lower accuracy it tended to produce larger explanations with lower run-times, resulting in less meaningful evaluations (due to space limitations, these results appear in Fig.~\ref{fig:final_basic_results_appendix_fashion} in the appendix).
 We compared the approaches according to two criteria: the portion of input features whose participation in the explanation was verified, over time (part (a) of Fig.~\ref{fig:final_basic_results}), and the average size of the presently obtained explanation over time, also presented as a fraction of the total number of input features (part (b)).
 The results indicate that our method significantly improves over the state of the art, verifying the participation of 40.4\% additional features, on average, and producing explanations that are 9.7\% smaller, on average, at the end of the 1-hour time limit.
 Furthermore, our method timed out on 10\% fewer benchmarks.
 We regard this as compelling evidence of the potential of our approach to produce more efficient verification-based XAI.

 We also looked into comparing our approach to heuristic, non-verification-based approaches, such as LIME itself; but these comparisons did not prove to be meaningful, as the heuristic approaches typically solved benchmarks very quickly, but very often produced incorrect explanations.
 This matches the findings reported in previous work~\cite{ignatiev2019validating, camburu2019can}.